Things to do in Mendocino California and on the Mendocino Coast

 categories: Northern California

-2020 was a challenging summer in California with unrelenting heatwaves, skies darkened by the smoke of fires, and that’s without even talking about COVID-19.
-Our two-day trip to the remote, foggy, and rugged coastline near Mendocino was a welcome change.
+In a hot California summer, a two-day trip to the remote, foggy, and rugged coastline near Mendocino was a welcome change.
 We found a place for a walk on the beach or a relaxing stay at a historic inn.
 We walked in the woods and biked in a strange contraption on a railroad.
 We explored.
 We sipped.
 We dined.
 We loved it.

 The Lost Coast